RealImage/challenge2019/README.md

 |  T5           |         101-200          |       2000    |      30     |P1          |
 |  T1           |         0-400            |       1500    |      25     |P2          |

-First row allows 0 to 200 GB content to be sent to theatre T1 with the rate 20 cents per GB.
-However, if total cost comes less than minimum cost, minimum cost (2000 cents) will be charged.
+First row allows 0 to 200 GB content to be sent to theatre T1 with the rate 20 paise per GB.
+However, if total cost comes less than minimum cost, minimum cost (2000 paise) will be charged.

 *NOTE*:
 - Multiple partners can deliver to same theatre